 Reviewers at the time understood that the power of the film—the collision of nature and civilization—relied upon those final moments, when the great beast finds itself dwarfed, and then defeated, by the works of modern man.
 “What is to be seen at work in King Kong is the American imagination faithfully adhering to its characteristic process of multiplication,” the critic William Troy wrote in The Nation when the film came out.
 “Kong is a veritable skyscraper among the apes.”

-Everyone seems to hate the 1976 remake; its gorilla-suit effects have aged poorly, and the campy tone and performances (including a pre-Dude Jeff Bridges as a hippie paleontologist) are hard to swallow.
-But idea of an ape-among-the skyscrapers still works.
+Everyone seems to hate the 1976 remake; the gorilla-suit effects have aged poorly, and the campy tone and performances (including a pre-Dude Jeff Bridges as a hippie paleontologist) are hard to swallow.
+But the idea of an ape-among-the skyscrapers still works.
 When Kong climbs the World Trade Center, then a new marvel on the New York skyline, and leaps between the Twin Towers, the film achieves a kind of soaring pop poetry—perhaps more so now, since we know what becomes of these two American icons.

-The giant-monster-in-the-city trope is now so familiar that it seems odd that it had to be invented at all.
+The monster-in-the-city trope is now so familiar that it seems odd that it had to be invented at all.
 Monsters destroy cities; it’s what they do.
 The original 1954 Godzilla transplanted the idea to Tokyo and made its beast nuclear Armageddon incarnate.
 Kong, depending on whom you ask, is animated by a queasy mix of anxieties about colonialism, masculinity, sexual domination, and race.
-“Whites have sometimes spoken of the movie as a racial slur, but the black men that I've known have always loved it,” the New Yorker’s Pauline Kael wrote in her (rave!) review of the ‘76 remake.
+“Whites have sometimes spoken of the movie as a racial slur, but the black men that I’ve known have always loved it,” the New Yorker’s Pauline Kael wrote in her (rave!) review of the ‘76 remake.
 “It was their own special urban gorilla-guerrilla fantasy: to be a king in your own country, to be brought here in chains, to be so strong that you could roar your defiance at the top of the big city and go down in a burst of glory.”

 The new Kong loses much of this weirdness—he’s really too big to relate to the human characters at all, and has no city to defy.
 He’s also deprived of his martyrdom, since this film is an exercise in franchise-building.
 Skull Island is part of a shared “MonsterVerse” that the ape will eventually share with Godzilla and other Japanese-bred kaiju, in their Americanized forms, for some kind of 2020 showdown that would have totally blown my mind when I was 8 years old.
 Presumably, we will get our share of urban destruction then.

-I’m sure this will look a lot less ridiculous than the last time the two shared top billing, in 1962, But it’s still fundamentally wrong to reduce the Eighth Wonder of the World to a recurring role in a monster supergroup.
+I’m sure this will look a lot less ridiculous than the last time the two creatures shared top billing, in 1962, But it’s still fundamentally wrong to reduce the Eighth Wonder of the World to a recurring role in a monster supergroup.
 He’s lost his whole raison d’etre, the cautionary narrative that so many newcomers to the big city can relate to—to pine for something impossible, stand briefly atop the tallest building in town, and die alone on the streets below.